 The applicant must provide:

-- the specific section of the gas installation (scope of work) that the performance-based design relates to.
-(For example, ‘the piping in the basement car park’, or ‘piping in the Level 5 commercial kitchen’, etc.)
+- specific section/location of the gas installation that the performance-based design relates to.
+(For example, ‘the piping in the basement car park from the gas meter room to the mechanical services plantroom’)

 Additional information from a competent person to support the application must include:

-- details of the materials to be used in the piping support system, for example, the size and type of anchors, rod hangers, horizontal supports, clip heads, etc.,
+- Details of the materials to be used in the piping support system, for example, the size and type of anchors, rod hangers, horizontal supports, clip heads, and component working load limits / specifications etc.,

-- information about whether the piping support system requires additional design or components for flexibility (expansion) demands, and if so, then how that will be managed.
+- Information about whether the piping support system requires additional design or components to allow flexibility for expansion movement, and if so, how that will be managed

-- a suitably qualified engineer if it is a custom designed system with no supporting information from a piping support manufacturer, or
+- A suitably qualified engineer if it is a custom designed system with no supporting information from a piping support manufacturer.

 If the application is:

-- a new application, then attach the performance-based design for the proposed gas piping support system as a separate document with your GasTrac gas application
+- a new application, then attach the performance-based design for the proposed gas piping support system as a separate document within your GasTrac gas application.

-- in response to an identified non-compliance and the installed system is to remain unmodified, then submit a performance-based design application for review and approval.
+- in response to an identified non-compliance and if the installed system is to remain unmodified, submit a performance-based design application for review and approval.